Taking a bowrider's stereo from okay to awesome

 It all starts with the stereo

-The original receiver still worked (marine receivers are tough), but it was seriously outdated.
-With built-in Bluetooth® connectivity and Apple® and Android™ compatibility, this Kenwood KMR-562BT CD receiver is a real step up.
+The original receiver still worked (marine stereos are tough), but it was seriously outdated.
+A new marine receiver will be a real step up.
+We found one from Kenwood with built-in Bluetooth® connectivity and Apple® and Android™ compatibility.
 It fit into the existing opening, so installation was easy.

 More & better speakers — with lights